azhar1038/UPI-Plugin-Flutter/README.md

 * Transaction Reference ID
 * Status

+You may face the following errors which you need to handle:
+* APP_NOT_INSTALLED
+* INVALID_PARAMETERS
+* NULL_RESPONSE
+* USER_CANCELLED

-Status could be either of the following:
+Status of payment could be either of the following:
-* Success
+* SUCCESS
-* Submitted
+* SUBMITTED
-* Failed
+* FAILURE

 To know about how to use this plugin take a look at the following example.
 ```dart